The Wagner Projections (Part 3): Umbeziffern – The Wagner Transformation Method

 And now, you’re surely beginning to guess what Messrs.
 Canters and Böhm did to build their Wagner variants: Correct,

 they started to twiddle with exactly these five parameters.
-I’m going to review their result in the pending fourth part
+I’m going to review their result in the

 of the article series.